ejpsoil/soildata-assimilation-guidance/docs/utils/python.md

 # Python

 A programming language commonly used in data science.
-From scripts to increase the capabilities or automate processes in ArcMAP or QGIS, maintanance and deployment tasks in DevOps up to full programs such as GeoNode and pygeoapi.
+From scripts to increase the capabilities or automate processes in ArcMAP or QGIS, maintanance and deployment tasks in DevOps, up to full programs such as GeoNode and pygeoapi.

 ## PIP